lubuntu-team/manual/source/2/2.1/2.1.5/trojita.rst

 To change your view of trojita to view only one message at a time or the view of your inbox :menuselection:`View --> Layout --> One At Time` which is quite useful on small screens.
 To view you message in a three column format with your folders to the list of message in each folder in the center and then the message itself on the right :menuselection:`View --> Layout --> Wide`.
 To return to your original view :menuselection:`View --> Layout --> Compact`.

+To take trojita into an offline mode where it will not try to access the internet :menuselection:`IMAP --> Network Access --> Offline`.
+To switch back to an mode where you have no worry about data caps or how much network traffic is used :menuselection:`IMAP --> Network Access --> Free Access`.

 How to launch
 --------------